David A. Steinberg

-David A. Steinberg (born 1969) is the founder and chief executive officer of Zeta Global.
-Steinberg is a serial entrepreneur, one of few who have built multiple companies that are worth $1 billion dollars, and do more than $100 million in annual sales.
-His net worth has been estimated at over a hundred dollars.
-Steinberg also serves as chairman and co-founder of On Demand Pharma and Caivis Investment corporation.
+David A. Steinberg (born 1969) is a serial entrepreneur.
+He is the founder and chief executive officer of Zeta Global.
+Steinberg also serves as chairman and co-founder of On Demand Pharma and Caivis Investment Corporation.

 Career

-In 1993, David Steinberg founded Sterling Cellular, Inc. in the basement of his house in Bethesda, Maryland with the use of credit cards and a parental loan.
-Sterling Cellular grossed $1.3 million in sales in its first year in business.
-It was a business that sold cellular phones.
-Sterling offered free, timed delivery and a warranty/repair program and a free loaner phone program from its third month.
-By 1997 Sterling Cellular grew to 12 retail locations and $22 million in sales.
+In 1993, David Steinberg founded Sterling Cellular, Inc. in the basement of his house in Bethesda, Maryland, with the use of credit cards and a parental loan.
+Sterling Cellular sold cellular phones and grossed $1.3 million in sales in its first year in business.
+Sterling offered free, timed delivery, a warranty/repair program, and a free loaner phone program from its third month.
+By 1997, Sterling Cellular grew to 12 retail locations and $22 million in sales.

 In 1999, Steinberg broke up Sterling Cellular by selling off the retail chain and telemarketing operations of Sterling Cellular and founding Inphonic.
 Over a seven-year period, Inphonic grew into the largest seller of new cell phones on the internet with over $300 million in revenue.
 As the public face for Inphonic, he was praised for creating and growing the online business that dominates online sales for cell phones.

 When the 2008 financial crisis began, Inphonic suffered.
 In November 2007, after Steinberg resigned as CEO and chairman of the board, InPhonic filed a Chapter 11 petition in the United States Bankruptcy Court for the District of Delaware.
 In December, InPhonic was acquired by Versa Capital Management and relaunched as Simplexity.

-After Inphonic, Steinberg secured support to start a new corporation, CAIVIS Acquisition Corp.
-According to their website, CAIVIS Acquisition Corp is an investment firm that invests in start up technology and marketing companies.
+After Inphonic, Steinberg secured support to start a new corporation, CAIVIS Acquisition Corp, an investment firm that invests in startup technology and marketing companies.

 In 2011, Steinberg started XL Marketing Corp with John Sculley, the company is today known as Zeta Global.